Uzbekistan cultural tour – 14 days

 Day 8 – Bukhara-Nurata-Yurt Camp

-Drive via Gijduvan and Nurata to the desert Yurt camp near the Lake Aydarkul.
-On the way to the Yurt stop at ceramics workshop in Gijduvan and at the ruins of Alexander The Great’s fortress in Nurata.
+Drive via Gijduvan and Nurata to the desert Yurt camp near Lake Aydarkul.
+On the way to the Yurt stop at the ceramics workshop in Gijduvan and at the ruins of Alexander The Great’s fortress in Nurata.
 In the afternoon, ride on a camel or walk around the dunes.
 Overnight stay in the Yurt camp.

 Day 9 – Yurt Camp –Lake Aydarkul –Nuratau Mountains

 Drive via Lake Aydarkul to Nuratau Mountains.
-Arrive and settle in the homestay in Hayat village, explore the village and get to know daily livelihood activities of mountain dwellers.
+Arrive and settle in the homestay in Hayat village, explore the village and get to know the daily livelihood activities of mountain dwellers.

 Day 10- Nuratau Mountains

-After breakfast, start walking tour to the Nature Reserve.
+After breakfast, start a walking tour to the Nature Reserve.
 Visit the breading enclosure of endangered wild “Severtzov’s sheep and remains of the old village.
 In the evening, you may help or participate in the preparation of traditional meals.